adrianyorke/climenu/README.md

 # climenu
-Easily customised menu written in Python to optimise execution of commonly used CLI commands
+Easily customised menu app written in Python to optimise execution of commonly used CLI commands